Gravitational Waves, baryon asymmetry of the universe and electric dipole moment in the CP-violating NMSSM: The CP-violating Higgs sector

 With the presence of the Higgs sector CPV corresponding to $\phi^\prime_\lambda - \phi^\prime_\kappa \neq 0$, the neutral Higgs bosons need not carry any definite CP parities already at the tree level and their mixing can be described by an real orthogonal $5\times 5$ matrix $O$ as

 with here $H_{1(5)}$ defined as the lightest (heaviest) Higgs mass eigenstate, $a \equiv a_d \sin\beta+a_u\cos\beta$ and the massless Goldstone boson $G_0 \equiv a_u \sin\beta-a_d\cos\beta$ decouples from above scalars in the quadratic terms.
 This mixing constitutes the most significant difference compared with the MSSM case, in which the CPV can only be induced at one-loop level, mostly through loop corrections to the Higgs self-energy, from the phase of the soft SUSY breaking trilinear couplings $A_u, A_d, A_e$ of the up-type, down-type and charged lepton-type sfermions, as well as the soft SUSY breaking mass parameters of the gauginos $M_1, M_2$ and $M_3$.
+To capture the main features of EDMs and EWBG, we study the scenarios with the tree-level CPV phase coming from $\phi_\kappa$ and the loop-level induced CPV phase being $\phi_\mu^\prime\equiv \phi_\mu-\phi_{M_2}$.
+To describe the EDMs properties clear, the three phases of $\phi_{\kappa,\mu,M_2}$ will be used as input parameters in the numerical analysis of Sec.~\ref{sec:bauedm}.